Pavan-1997/Docker_Compose_WordPress/README.md

 # Docker Compose to deploy a WordPress application

-1. Create a EC2 Ubuntu instance and open the below ports
+1. Create an EC2 Ubuntu instance and open the port 80 and 3306

 2. Install docker by using the below commands